joakim/calendar/README.md

 - The year begins at the northward equinox at the prime meridian (UTC)
 - 360 common days, reflecting a full circle
-  - Plus 5-6 intercalary days
+  - Plus 5 or 6 intercalary days
 - 4 quarters, each having 91 days
   - 1 intercalary day
   - 90 common days
     - Divided into 2, for a total of 8 45-day "months" per year
     - Grouped 3 * 3, for a total of 40 9-day "weeks" per year
-- The remaining 1-2 days at the end of the year are intercalary transition days
+- The remaining 1 or 2 days at the end of the year are intercalary transition days
 - Proposed epoch is the beginning of the human era (10 001 BC)

 ### Benefits

 - Extremely accurate when based on observations (see [Accuracy](#accuracy))
-- Perennial – dates and "weeks" are fixed to the northward equinox
+- Perennial – dates and "weeks" are always in relation to the northward equinox
 - Structured, yet flexible enough to adapt to different cultures and needs
   - Civil (uniform, simple)
   - Agriculture (seasonal, follows natural cycles)